 Even well-built load tests can sometimes suffer from their own perfection.
 This is because load tests typically follow very uniform patterns.

 Let’s say you’re running a product launch and you’re expecting about 1,000 users.
-You run your load test with 100 users per minute for 10 minutes and confirm your site works fine with 1,000 concurrent users.
+You run your ecommerce load test with 100 users per minute for 10 minutes and confirm your site works fine with 1,000 concurrent users.

 But what happens if all 1,000 users show up exactly when the product launches?

 Your pages slow down, your cart objects break, and payments fail.

 Because you’re sending a wave of visitors through the journey at the same time, which risks overwhelming your bottlenecks.

 Although you load tested for 1,000 concurrent users, your tests only had 100 users hitting your bottlenecks each minute.
 Real users don’t follow these uniform patterns.